pulumi/pulumi-hugo/themes/default/content/blog/refactoring-iac/index.md

 ## Conclusion

 Writing clean and efficient code is part of cloud engineering, and we can achieve this by using well-established refactoring methods used by application developers.
 Pulumi has many easy-to-understand examples in Node.js, Python, Go, and .Net.
-Because examples are written explicitly to make them understandable, some could use refactoring.
+Because the examples are written explicitly to make them understandable, some could use refactoring.
 What code samples can you find in the [Pulumi Github repository](https://github.com/pulumi/examples) that could use some refactoring?